Pain Tracker App Privacy Policy v.1.4

 Introduction

-Thank you for using MigraineBot (the “Service”).
-MigraineBot is a headache tracking application available as a Telegram mini app (Telegram bot @MigraineAppBot) and via our web interface (e.g. at pain-tracker.app).
-This Privacy Policy explains how we collect, use, store, and protect your personal data when you use MigraineBot.
+Thank you for using Pain Tracker App (the "Service").
+Pain Tracker App is a headache tracking application available as a Telegram mini app (Telegram bot @MigraineAppBot) and via our web interface (e.g. at pain-tracker.app and web.pain-tracker.app).
+This Privacy Policy explains how we collect, use, store, and protect your personal data when you use Pain Tracker App.
 We are committed to protecting your privacy and handling your data in a transparent and secure manner.
-Please note that MigraineBot is a personal diary and reminder tool for tracking pain and symptoms – it does not provide medical advice or treatment recommendations.
+Please note that Pain Tracker App is a personal diary and reminder tool for tracking pain and symptoms – it does not provide medical advice or treatment recommendations.

 Data Controller and Contact

 The Service is operated by Vitalii Rizo, a private individual.
-For the purposes of data protection laws (such as the EU GDPR), Vitalii Rizo is the “Data Controller” of your personal data processed through MigraineBot.
+For the purposes of data protection laws (such as the EU GDPR), Vitalii Rizo is the "Data Controller" of your personal data processed through Pain Tracker App.
 You can contact the Data Controller at:

 - Name: Vitalii Rizo